ianfnelson/blog.iannelson.uk/content/posts/2022-12-17-the-20-books-i-most-enjoyed-reading-in-2022.md

 This was a present from my wife Jocelyn for Christmas 2021.
 I had not been previously aware of it, so was pleasantly surprised when it became one of my favourite books of the year.

 Vanhoenacker is a commercial airline pilot who has flown short-haul and long-haul routes for British Airways from a base in London to cities all over the world.
-He writes engagingly and romantically about all aspects of flying &#8211; the machines, the processes and procedures, the navigation systems, but mostly how it _feels_ to transport and be transported so rapidly across space and time.
+He writes engagingly and romantically about all aspects of flying – the machines, the processes and procedures, the navigation systems, but mostly how it _feels_ to transport and be transported so rapidly across space and time.

-The prose is ethereal and dreamlike, in a manner not dissimilar to the jet lag and &#8220;place lag&#8221; that it describes.
+The prose is ethereal and dreamlike, in a manner not dissimilar to the jet lag and “place lag” that it describes.
 Vanhoenacker captures well the magic of aviation and inspires a desire to travel once again, following years of Covid lockdowns.

 <div class="wp-block-image">
   <figure class="aligncenter"><img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/skyfaring.jpg" alt="" /></figure>